gaoliyao/BayesianSindyAutoencoder/README.md

 ## Future works

-Our group and myself is working on a stronger version for GoPro physics.
-Stay tuned for our future works.
+We have a stronger version for GoPro physics ready for future works so please stay tuned.
 If you're interested in citing our work, please use the following for proper citation.
-The formal version is expected to appear soon in the Proceedings of the Royal Society A, and we are very excited about the results.

 ```
 @article{gao2022bayesian,